A guide to wheelchair ramps

 There are many reasons why one may wish to build a wheelchair ramp, but regardless of the reason, the intent is clear: make it easy for someone with a mobility challenge to access a building.
 For this reason, there are requirements in the National Building Code that apply to ramps.

-There are more rigid requirements for ramps being constructed for buildings other than private homes: in New Brunswick, these requirements are found in provincial regulation 2002-45 that improves upon - and replaces - section 3.8 of the National Building Code of Canada.
+There are more rigid requirements for ramps being constructed for buildings other than private homes: in New Brunswick, these requirements are found in provincial regulation 2021-03 that replaces section 3.8 of the National Building Code of Canada.

 Here are some of the considerations and construction details relating to ramps.